basulaib/resume/README.md

 # resume
-A repo for my resume's source files
+A repo for my resume using [https://github.com/posquit0/Awesome-CV](Awesome-CV)